umhau/cheap-vps-hosting/README.md

 https://git.sr.ht/~sircmpwn/himitsu safe way to store secret info - alternative to the .csv file

+https://support.citrix.com/article/CTX117960 How to cap CPU execution cycles per-vm.
+Be aware of limitations?

 # notes

 - Don't forget to geoblock Europe.
 GDPR will be tricky to deal with.